Transatlantic telegraph cable: First transatlantic cable

+The main ocean section of the cable consisted of a seven-strand copper core, covered by four layers of gutta-percha, wrapped in tarred hemp, and protected by ten steel wires wrapped in impregnated hemp.
+Thomson modeled the submerged cable as a very long wire conductor along the axis of a cylinder of perfect electrical insulation, forming two concentric conducting cylinders as in a coaxial cable.
+The inner conductor was the telegraph line while the outer conductor consisted of the insulator and seawater interface.
+In 1854, Thomson introduced electrostatical capacity, and resistance, per unit length to derive an equation defining voltage at time t and distance x along the cable.
+His analysis resulted in his law of squares and the dispersive nature of the cable.
+In 1876, Heaviside introduced inductance per unit length to Thomson's work, leading to the insight needed to mitigate the phase-distortion problem.

-The cable consisted of seven copper wires, each weighing 26 kg/km (107 pounds per nautical mile), covered with three coats of gutta-percha (as suggested by Jonathan Nash Hearder), weighing 64 kg/km (261 pounds per nautical mile), and wound with tarred hemp, over which a sheath of 18 strands, each of 7 iron wires, was laid in a close helix.
-It weighed nearly 550 kg/km (1.1 tons per nautical mile), was relatively flexible, and could withstand tension of several tens of kilonewtons (several tons).
+The wires, each weighing 26 kg/km (107 pounds per nautical mile), were covered with gutta-percha as suggested by Jonathan Nash Hearder), weighing 64 kg/km (261 pounds per nautical mile).
+The overall cable weighed nearly 550 kg/km (1.1 tons per nautical mile), was relatively flexible, and could withstand tension of several tens of kilonewtons (several tons).

 The cable from the Gutta Percha Company was armoured separately by wire-rope manufacturers, the standard practice at the time.
 In the rush to proceed, only four months were allowed for the cable's completion.
 As no wire-rope maker had the capacity to make so much cable in such a short period, the task was shared by two English firms: Glass, Elliot & Co. of Greenwich and R.S.
 Newall and Company of Birkenhead.
 Late in manufacturing, it was discovered that the two batches had been made with strands twisted in opposite directions.
 This meant that they could not be directly spliced wire-to-wire, as the iron wire on both cables would unwind when it was put under tension during laying.
 The problem was solved by splicing through an improvised wooden bracket to hold the wires in place, but the mistake created negative publicity for the project.

 The British government gave Field a subsidy of £1,400 a year (£ today) and loaned ships for cable laying and support.
 Field also solicited aid from the U.S. government, and a bill authorizing a subsidy was submitted in Congress.
 It passed the Senate by only a single vote, due to opposition from protectionist senators.
 It passed in the House of Representatives despite similar resistance and was signed by President Franklin Pierce.